microsoft/NPKit/README.md

 NPKit is lightweight.
 During each run, users can choose to only enable profiling events they care about to minimize overhead caused by NPKit.

 Below is an example of NPKit timeline result.
-Green blocks are LL128 data transfer time in GPU, and each line represents a NCCL/RCCL channel (thread block).
+Green blocks are LL128 data transfer times in GPU, and each line represents a NCCL/RCCL channel (thread block).
 Red/purple blocks are net send/recv times in CPU.
+Each block contains other attributes, including data size, channel ID, etc.

 ![NPKit Result Example](./npkit_result_example.png)